"And". It should be such a simple word.

 Regardless, the way things more typically go, assuming they go at all, tends toward "you may must use the out-of-the-way staff bathroom (and don't you dare be late to class even though we've just tripled your travel time)", which hardly amounts to having "bent over backwards".

 I don't want my grandson going to the bathroom with a girl, nor a girl going to his bathroom.Why not?
 I don't mean this as a rhetorical question, either.
-Take some time to think about why you don't want that, then put some serious consideration into whether your reasons have any validity to them.
+Take some time to think about why you don't want that, then put some serious consideration how much validity your reasons have.

 We didn't have gendered bathrooms in the states in the first place until shortly after the first World War, when men tried to force women out of the workplace, specifically factories, by designating all the indoor plumbing as "men only" and directing the women to outhouses.
 Courts and lawmakers didn't stand for that, but what we got in the aftermath were separate but (often not) equal facilities.
 Today, they're a relic of a time when it was often still considered scandalous for men and women to mingle in any public areas.
 Seriously, men and women even had separate entrances to businesses and separate public parks.
 It was nonsensical then, and it's nonsensical now.
 Even if you won't consider the people for whom a stark choice between "men" and "women" is problematic, we're well overdue for the widespread availability of unisex restrooms.
 That's especially true for children who don't yet have the sex drive or more pronounced differentiation that comes with puberty.